Last updated 16th April, 2025

 However, you can regularly dust and polish your fire when needed to clean up any dust or marks and clean the surroundings with warm soapy water after being used (make sure the fire is turned off and cooled down before doing this).

 Once your gas fire is fitted, you’ll have to hire a qualified gas safe engineer to service your fire once a year.
-Annual gas fire servicing can cost up to £100, and will generally involve:
+Annual gas fire servicing can cost up to £100.
+Engineers will focus on:

 Gas fire removal can be a hazardous job and should nearly always be left to a professional plumber with a gas fitters license.

 Reasons for removing your gas fire can range from needing an upgrade or replacement, moisture issues, severe damage to the chimney stack or the fireplace, or even to clear up space within the interior of your home.
-Gas fire removal cost is typically between £100-£400.
+The cost of removing a gas fire is typically between £100-£400.

 Gas fireplaces emit carbon monoxide meaning they need a chimney to extract the gases safely.

-The chimneys gas line will have to be switched off and disassembled before removing the gas fire, this is a dangerous job and should always be completed by a professional which can cost between £80-£150.
+The chimney's gas line will have to be switched off and disassembled before removing the gas fire, this is a dangerous job and should always be completed by a professional which can cost between £80 and £150.

-The waste removal and finishing will add to the overall price for around £100-£600 for removing tiling and hiring a skip to dispose of waste.
+The waste removal and finishing will add to the overall price for around £100 to £600 for removing tiling and hiring a skip to dispose of waste.

 You want to make sure that any work being done within your house is completed by someone who you trust and know will do a good job, this is why it’s important to find the right installer for you.
 It can often feel overwhelming and like you don't know where to start, but thankfully we’re here to help.